Get coverage for pothole damage and get your car repaired fast.

 When is pothole damage covered by car insurance?

-It varies between insurers, but in many cases, you won’t be covered for tire damage of any kind, unless you have an active tire and rim insurance policy.
+It varies between insurers, but in many cases, you won’t be covered for tire damage of any kind.
 However, rim damage and additional damage to the axle, bodywork or anything else might be covered by your standard policy.

 - If it’s damage to the tires, rims or wheels only.
 If it’s just a burst tire, you might reasonably assume that car insurance won’t cover it.
 Even if the rim is damaged, car insurance might not cover it.